Skip to main content

 • weaker competitors looking more trustworthy than they actually are

 That last one is the most frustrating part of the whole pattern.
 The better business doesn't always look like the better business online.
+And online is where the choice often gets made.

 This isn't a call for flashy redesigns